Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention: Introduction

 \section{Introduction}

 \IEEEPARstart{W}{hen} interacting with embodied virtual agents and partner avatars in virtual environments, their characteristics influence users' perception and cognition~\cite{Lin-etal2023, Volonte-etal2016, Zibrek-etal2019}.
 An embodied virtual agent is typically defined as a social entity controlled by a computer program or algorithm, whereas an avatar encompasses a broader definition, including entities controlled by recorded or real-time human actions.
-In this paper, we adopt the term partner avatar, assuming that similar results would be obtained whether the virtual character is computer-controlled or human-controlled.
+In this paper, we adopt the term partner avatar, as the term avatar in the field of virtual reality (VR) is often used in a broader sense to refer to various types of entities within virtual environments.
 Especially, previous studies have shown that a partner avatar's appearance and behavior can affect the user's memory in learning and training scenarios where the avatar acts as an instructor~\cite{Amemiya-etal2022, Mizuho-etal2023ahs, Petersen-etal2021}.
 These effects occur because the agent or avatar establishes a social relationship with the user rather than being a mere image on a screen~\cite{Reeves-Nass1996}.
 A key objective of the research conducted in this field has been to identify the avatar designs that optimize learning and training outcomes.